seanmorris/ksqlc/README.md

 KSQLDB will push query results to you asynchronously when you're using `Ksqlc::stream()`.

 Ksqlc will return streaming queries as generators.
 These can be iterated with `foreach`.

-Queries will return results until a limit is reached or the programmer breaks the loop  and destroys the reference.
+Results will stream in until a limit is reached or the programmer breaks the loop  and destroys the reference.

 ```php
 <?php